andrew/ultimate-awesome/README.md

 - [awesome-few-shot-learning-in-nlp](https://github.com/zhjohnchan/awesome-few-shot-learning-in-nlp) - A curated list of few-shot learning in NLP. :-).
 - [awesome-recruitment-tests](https://github.com/zsoltime/awesome-recruitment-tests) - A curated list of awesome coding assignments and recruitment tests.
 - [awesome-atproto](https://github.com/beeman/awesome-atproto) - A curated list of awesome ATProto resources.
-- [awesome-nx](https://github.com/billyjov/awesome-nx) - An awesome list that curates the best Nrwl Nx tools, tutorials, articles and more.
 - [awesome-botman](https://github.com/botman/awesome-botman) - A curated list of awesome projects and resources for BotMan.
 - [awesome-lane-detection](https://github.com/charmve/awesome-lane-detection) - A paper list with code of lane detection.
 - [awesome-xapi](https://github.com/CiscoDevNet/awesome-xapi) - A curated list of developer resources to integrate with Webex Devices.